quorten/macsehw/VIDEO.md

 * `*HSYNC`
 * `*VSYNC`

-These are all 5 V logic signals.
+These are all 5V logic signals.
 Therefore, they can be packed up into a DB-9 connector for TTL or ECL video.
-Commercially available flat panel displays are avaiable with adapter electronics that can accept TTL or ECL video, since it apparently became very popular in specialized industrial equipment.
+Commercially available flat panel displays are avaiable with adapter electronics that can accept TTL or ECL video, since these apparently became very popular in specialized industrial equipment.
 Once you've got your monitor and connectors all set up, you should be good to go.